DarioG/flux-react-app/README.md

 ## Running the app

+### Init the local server

     1. go to your local copy of the repository
+    2. npm install to instal node dependencies
+    3. grunt http-server:dev to init the server.
+Index will be open in the browser

+### Building the code

-    2. go to /yourlocalcopy/js
+    1. go to /yourlocalcopy/js
-    3. npm install
+    2. npm install
-    4. npm run build
+    3. npm run build
-    5. go to /yourlocalcopy/
+    4. go to /yourlocalcopy/
-    6. open index.html in your favourite browser :)
+    4. open index.html in your favourite browser :)

 ## Running the unit tests